 If you want to get a great view of the town, take the Scenic Drive.
-The winding road skirts around the east side of the Franklin Mountains, offering up some of the most stunning views of the city.
+The winding road skirts around the east side of the Franklin Mountains, offering up some of the city's most stunning views.

 El Paso is also home to many cultural events and festivals.
 Our timing was off, so we didn't see any of them, but I sure want to attend the Great River Raft Race and the Balloonfest next time I visit.

 We stopped at Fort Stockton out of necessity – after a long drive.
 We didn't find anything significant to see.
 It was still an arid desert.

 We were intrigued with the Historic Fort Stockton, but we didn't see anything but the fort's ruins.